 Are My Hero Rewards Taxable?

 When you buy a home with Homes for Heroes, you’ll automatically receive a check after closing for 0.7% of the purchase price.
-On average, heroes save $2,400 when buying a home through our program.
+On average, heroes save $2,400 when buying and/or selling a home through our program.
 We call these our Hero Rewards and they are just a small thank-you for everything heroes do for our communities.

 Many people just pay their property tax bill and move on.
 But by asking yourself, “How are property taxes calculated?” you’re already putting yourself one step ahead.
 This information will help you be more prepared should the local tax rate change or the value of your home fluctuate.
 By arming yourself with the best information and consulting with a tax professional about your individual property, you can successfully navigate property taxes and enjoy all the tax benefits of owning a home.